homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 * The setting `Swing Mode Default Position (Up-Down)` (`swingModeDefaultPositionUpDown` in the JSON config) controls the desired position of the Up-Down flaps when 'Oscillate' is switched off or the swing directions setting (see above) is "Left-Right only".

-## Default values
+## Override values

-Value with each state change made with Homekit (e.g. activation) separate for: Swing Mode, Nanoe, Eco Navi or Inside Cleaning.
+Values with each state change made with Homekit (e.g. activation).
+For Swing Mode, Nanoe, Eco Navi and Inside Cleaning.
 Available options: do nothing, set on, set off.

 ## Troubleshooting